Reception Oak Class 2025 - 2026

 We will encourage children to orally retell stories and begin to learn a sequence of events by using key pictures in a story map style.

-The books in Autumn term that will be used to develop our story language are:
+The books in Spring term that will be used to develop our story language are:

 Maths -

-This half term we will be focusing on 1:1 correspondence and recognition of the numbers 1-10 in order.
-At Whitby Heath, we use a mastery approach designed by NCETM and will be focusing on 'Cardinality and Counting' in the coming weeks.
+This half term we will be focusing on composition of numbers 1-10.
+At Whitby Heath, we use a mastery approach designed by NCETM and will be focusing on 'Composition' in the coming weeks.
 For more information, please see the link below:

 Topics -